augustin-grosnon/Polygon-projection-demo/README.md

 15. **Drag base polygon**
    - Click on the "Drag base polygon" button to drag the base polygon instead of the copy.
 It will save the current vector.

+16. **Draw grid**
+   - Click on the "Grid" button to display a background grid.
+While the grid is displayed, any point placed or movement will be set to the closest grid point.